Industry News

 Under the system, learners attend classes at a vocational school and obtain on-the-job training at a company.
 The courses ordinarily last between two and three and a half years and they comprise both theory and practical lessons.

-Students spend a day or two per week at a vocational school where they acquire the theoretical skills, while the rest of time is spent at a company where they get to put newly acquired skills into practice.
+Students spend a day or two per week at a vocational school where they acquire theoretical skills, while the rest of the time is spent at a company where they get to put newly acquired skills into practice.

 Germany’s initiative will complement those of several local companies that have recently embarked on various training programmes that seek to grow a local army of a million skilled technicians.

-Bamburi Cement, HF Group, Alibhai Shariff and the National Construction Authority (NCA) are some of the organisations currently undertaking programmes aimed at improving the vocation skills of key technicians in the local construction value chain.
+Bamburi Cement, HF Group, Alibhai Shariff and the National Construction Authority (NCA) are some of the organisations currently undertaking programmes aimed at improving the vocational skills of key technicians in the local construction value chain.